EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Advanced Textures for Next-Gen (Primary Texture)/README.md

      - `Alchemy 5`: This option will not RGB-BGR swap PS3 textures.
    - **Console** have no impact on PS3 textures.
  - **Xbox 360**:
-   - Textures over 256x256 will be exported as dds files, and 256x256 or less will export as png files.
+   - Textures over 256x256 will be exported as DXT1 dds files, and 256x256 or less will export as PNG8 files.
 This threshold can be modified by other settings.
    - Xbox 360 textures will presumably work on the Xbox One re-release, but this hasn't been confirmed.
    - **Advanced Texture Type**:
-	 - `Normal Map`: Changes the export to DXT5 .dds.
+	 - `Normal Map`: Modifies the texture to the yellow normal map style required by the Xbox 360 version.
 Adds "_n" to the end of the file name.
 	 - `Specular Map`: Adds "_s" to the end of the file name.
 	 - `Gloss/Emissive Map`: Adds "_g" to the end of the file name.
 	 - `Environment Mask`: Adds "_m" to the end of the file name.